Prometheus59/portfolio-site/README.md

 _____
 TODO:

-- Make mobile responsive
+- Make mobile responsive header
-- Edit animation to slide in "Hello" text
 - Add ability to download resume directly from the site